Chesapeake 1000

 Chesapeake 1000 (formerly Sun 800) is a heavy lift sheerleg crane ship, owned by Donjon Marine Co., capable of lifting 1,000 ST. It is one of the largest boomable stiff-leg-derrick barges on the eastern seaboard of the United States.
-(Note: Left Coast Lifter, currently tied up at Staten Island, can lift nearly double the capacity; it was constructed for the eastern span replacement of the San Francisco–Oakland Bay Bridge and subsequently was moved to the east coast to work on the replacement Tappan Zee Bridge.)
+(Note: Left Coast Lifter, which was tied up at Staten Island until 2025, can lift nearly double the capacity; it was constructed for the eastern span replacement of the San Francisco–Oakland Bay Bridge and subsequently was moved to the east coast to work on the replacement Tappan Zee Bridge.)

 The barge measures 191 ft long, with a beam of 101 ft; its draft is 20 ft.

 Since late March 2024, it has been involved in salvage efforts at Baltimore, following the Francis Scott Key Bridge collapse.

 History

 The crane barge was built by Kelso Marine in Galveston, Texas for Sun Shipbuilding in 1972 at a cost of nearly $5 million.
 At the time, it was the largest crane ship in the world.
 The crane was initially able to lift 800 ST, and so was named Sun 800.

 In 1982, Sun's parent, the Sun Oil Company, sold Sun Shipbuilding to Ed Paden, who renamed the business to Pennsylvania Shipbuilding (Penn Ship); yard assets were renamed similarly, and the crane was renamed Penn 800.
 While en-route to Puerto Rico in the mid-1980s, the derrick barge was caught in a hurricane and the original boom was lost; it was replaced with a boom measuring 256 ft long (heel to jib) and the main fall block was upgraded to a 35-ton unit, which increased the lifting capacity to 1000 ST and the vessel was renamed Penn 1000.
 Tim Colton, who was the Vice President of Marketing for Penn Ship, stated the engineers originally had designed the crane to be upgraded to 1000 tons; however, after the upgrade, it sat idle most of the time, so the crane was moved to the busier Port of Norfolk, Virginia and renamed Chesapeake 1000.

 In 1989, the United States Navy acquired a preferred mortgage on the floating crane as a performance guarantee for a contract to build five oil tankers, which had been awarded in 1984.
 After Penn Ship was unable to complete the contract, the crane barge was sold to Maritime Capital Corp, which subsequently sold it to Donjon, but the transfer was complicated by the pre-existing Navy encumbrance.
 The Navy released Penn Ship from its obligations in 1992, and it was renamed to its current name, Chesapeake 1000, after the acquisition was completed by Donjon Marine in 1993.